dat-ecosystem-archive/old-website/COPY.md

 # Dat

-Share datasets on the Internet.
+Share, version, and sync data.

-An open source, peer-to-peer data sharing tool for replicating and tracking changes to data.
-Inspired from the best parts of Git and BitTorrent, Dat shares data through a free, decentralized, and redundant network that 'locks in' the integrity and openness of data.
+Dat is an open source, decentralized data-sharing tool for versioning and syncing data.
+Inspired by the best parts of Git and BitTorrent, Dat shares data through a free, redundant network that assures the integrity and openness of data.

-An open source, peer-to-peer data sharing tool for replicating and tracking changes to data.
-Dat is able to guarantee dataset integrity over time with the use of cryptographic fingerprinting.
-Inspired from the best parts of Git and BitTorrent, Dat shares data through a free, decentralized, and redundant network that 'locks in' the integrity and openness of data.
-Dat comes with a desktop application, commandline tool, and client libraries in various languages such as Python and R.
+Dat is an open source, decentralized data-sharing tool for versioning and syncing data.
+It can guarantee dataset integrity over time, using cryptographic fingerprinting.
+Inspired frombythe best parts of Git and BitTorrent, Dat shares data through a free, redundant network that assures the integrity and openness of data.
+Dat includes a desktop application, command line tool, and client libraries in various languages, including Python and R.

 # PublicBits